steveyungen/steveyungen2/README.md

 To remove a song, simply delete it from the list.

 ## How to add photos:
-*Example: Adding a new picture called "Steve Surfs Up Some Music" to the Gallery page.
+*Example: Adding a new picture called "Steve Music" to the Gallery page.

 #### Upload Photo
-1) Save the image to your computer using a title such as "steve-surfs-up-music.jpg".
+1) Save the image to your computer using a title such as "steve-music.jpg".
 2) Go to src -> images -> steve
 3) Drag and drop image into folder
 4) Click Commit Changes